Makarios III: Deposition and return

 On 3 May 1974, Makarios sent the Greek government a letter that identified certain Greek military officers stationed in Cyprus as undermining the Cypriot government.
 The Greek regime responded that it would withdraw the officers in question.
 In the second half of June 1974, Makarios decided to take the initiative and challenge Athens directly.
 He believed that he could eliminate the junta's control of Cyprus by forcing the Cypriot National Guard to remain loyal to himself.
 On 2 July 1974 he wrote to the Athens colonels a letter which demanded that all Greek officers depart from the island within 19 days.
-Greek Foreign Minister Spyridon Tetenes suggested, as a compromise, that Makarios personally select the substitute officers from a roster of Greek officers; but this was something that Makarios refused to countenance.
+Greek Foreign Minister Spyridon Tetenes suggested, as a compromise, that Makarios personally select the substitute officers from a roster of Greek officers; however Makarios refused this.
 On 11 July, Glafkos Klerides (by this stage the speaker of the Cypriot parliament) visited Makarios in an unsuccessful attempt to promote a solution.